PDHPE K–6 Syllabus (2024) – information for school leaders

 • What school practices and systems are in place to support teacher professional learning?
 How are these evaluated to maximise support for teachers?

 • What resources are required to commence PDHPE K–6 Syllabus (2024) implementation and meet planning, programming, assessing, and reporting requirements?
-How is this embedded into the Strategic Improvement Plan?
+How is this embedded into the School Excellence Plan (SEP)?

 • How will the school’s plan for PDHPE K–6 Syllabus (2024) implementation be evaluated?
 How might this evaluation inform the implementation of other syllabuses?